-Stassie Karanikolaou Rocks Her ‘Fav Hoodie’ In Latest Instagram Update
+Stassie Karanikolaou Rocks Her Favorite Hoodie In Latest Instagram Update

-Stassie Karanikolaou appears to be gearing up for warmer temperatures.
+Stassie Karanikolaou appears to be gearing up for cooler temperatures.
 In her latest Instagram update, she shared a series of photos which saw her looking comfy in what she called her favorite hoodie.

 The popular influencer’s sweatshirt was tie-dyed with shades of turquoise.
-It fit her body loosely, and it had long sleeves with a row of white roses down each sleeve.
-The number looked to be made of a thick cotton, and it featured a roomy pocket on the front.
+It fit her body loosely, and it had long sleeves with a row of white roses down each arm.
+The number appeared to be made of thick cotton, and it featured a roomy pocket on the front.
 She teamed the shirt with a pair of tiny black shorts.

 Stassie was inside when the pictures were taken.
-She sat on the edge of a beige chair that was situated against a wall near a window.
+She sat on the edge of a beige chair which was situated against a wall near a window.

-Stassie wore her hair with a deep side part and down over her shoulders.
+Stassie styled her hair with a deep side part and down over her shoulders.

-The influencer also wore her nails painted with a pink polish with dark tips added for a dramatic look.
+The influencer wore her nails painted pink, with dark tips added for a dramatic look.

 In the first frame, Stassie faced the camera and sat with one knee bent with her leg off to one side.
 Her other leg was in front of her and she rested her hands in her lap while she gave the camera a serious look.